mrpostiga/imame4all/Reloaded/trunk/android/res/raw/readme.txt

 -Cheats: Enables the reading of the cheat database, if present, and the Cheat menu in the user interface.

 -Change installation path: Change current ROMs path.
 You need to restart app.
-You must move roms from older folder to the new one also.
+You must move ROMs from older folder to the new one also.

 -Save battery: Allows MAME to give time back to the system (sleep) when running with -throttle.
 This allows other programs to have some CPU time, assuming that the game isn't taxing 100% of your CPU resources.
 This option can potentially cause hiccups in performance if other demanding programs are running.

--Forced Pixel Aspect: Enable it to force pixel aspect ratio bypassing MAME video selection.
+-Aspect: Forced Pixel Aspect, enable it to force pixel aspect ratio bypassing MAME video selection.
+Forced Pixel Aspect Smart uses 4/3 or pixel aspect to maximize space.

 -Forced Refresh Rate: If enabled, forces refresh video emulation for smoother gameplay in some games (use with caution since it could broke other games like cave ones).